-The study aimed to investigate the effect of ascorbic acid and soybean protein hydrolysate to iron binding capacity.
+The study aimed to investigate the effect of ascorbic acid and soybean protein hydrolysate to iron-binding capacity.
 BPPT (Agency for the Assessment and Application of Technology) developed soybean hydrolysate, which was obtained by thermal and enzymatic hydrolysis.
-Ascorbic acid was added in sample preparation with composition 0%; 50%; 75% and 100%.
-Soybean protein hydrolysate was characterized by gel filtration chromatography using sephadex G-25 to separate peptide based on molecular weight.
-Characterization of soybean protein hydrolysate and fraction hyrdolysate was also conducted, such as protein concentration, molecular weight, iron binding capacity, and amino acids concentration.
-Iron binding capacity was determined by colorimetric method using ortho-phenanthroline reagent.
-The result showed that soybean protein hydrolysate increase iron binding capacity 25-37 times than ascorbic acid.
-Aspartic acid and glutamic acid was found as amino acids that responsible to iron binding capacity in soybean protein hydrolysate.
+Ascorbic acid was added in sample preparation with composition 0, 50, 75 and 100%.
+Soybean protein hydrolysate (SPH) was prepared by gel filtration chromatography using Sephadex G-25 to separate peptide based on molecular weight.
+Characterization of SPH and SPH fractions was also conducted, such as protein concentration, molecular weight, iron-binding capacity, and amino acid concentration.
+Iron binding capacity was determined by the colorimetric method using an ortho-phenanthroline reagent.
+The result showed that soybean protein hydrolysate increases iron-binding capacity 25-37 times than ascorbic acid.
+Arginine, aspartic acid, glutamic acid, threonine, lysine, and serine were found as amino acids responsible for iron-binding capacity in the SPH.